janaom/dataplex-tutorial/README.md

 <img width="1718" height="789" alt="Screenshot (197)1" src="https://github.com/user-attachments/assets/40e6d254-6e04-4db8-be81-bf296a48e1c6" />

 --------------
+# Important info

 **Critical Location Requirement**: Location configuration in Dataplex follows a strict hierarchy.
 When you create a Data Lake, you must specify its location (e.g., `europe-west1`), and this choice determines what data you can include.
 Zones within that lake can be configured as either regional (e.g., `europe-west1`) or multi-regional (e.g., `EU`), but their underlying data assets must align with the zone's location constraints.

 **Important**: If your lake is in europe-west1 and you create a zone in that same region, you cannot attach assets from the broader `EU` multi-region.
 Attempting to add a BigQuery dataset with location EU to a `europe-west1` zone will fail with the error: `BigQuery dataset location EU is invalid, allowed regions are {EUROPE-WEST1}`.
 The zone's initial location setting strictly defines which regional or multi-regional assets can be discovered and managed.

 Always pay attention to location compatibility: you cannot attach an aspect created in `europe-west1 (Belgium)` to a BigQuery table created in `EU`.
 You'll need to recreate the aspect in the `EU` multi-region to match your table's location.
+Same for the glossaries and terms, created in `europe-west1` they won't be visible for the table from `EU`.

 <img width="1911" height="789" alt="Screenshot 2026-02-20 135615" src="https://github.com/user-attachments/assets/ffd40507-e8df-4ed5-8476-24849e1611cc" />